-- Appoint a Chief Medical Officer to oversee best practice in the medical support of players at all levels. - Develop and publish an anti-doping regulation, SDR 21.1: Anti-Doping, and ensure that the Regulation and any associated guidance is regularly reviewed and updated. - Require that member clubs comply with the Regulation as part of the Club Minimum Operating Standards. - · Provide education materials, advice and assistance in relation to the Regulation to players and their clubs. - Manage and respond to referrals and/or concerns in an efficient and fair manner. - Support World Rugby and UKAD as necessary when they take disciplinary action against those who breach the Regulation.
+- Appoint a Chief Medical Officer to oversee best practice in the medical support of players at all levels. - Develop and publish an anti-doping regulation, SDR 21.1 : Anti-Doping, and ensure that the Regulation and any associated guidance is regularly reviewed and updated. - Require that member clubs comply with the Regulation. - Provide education materials, advice and assistance in relation to the Regulation to players and their clubs. - Manage and respond to referrals and/or concerns in an efficient and fair manner. - Support World Rugby and UKAD as necessary when they take disciplinary action against those who breach the Regulation.